Running a 4 in 4 event is easy. All that’s really required is a coordinator, some space and a group of people who want to participate.

 It’s not about rules.
 A 4-in-4 event is simply an organized time and place for people who want to do four creative projects in four days.
 That said, experience shows that a few guidelines can be helpful so here’s some things to consider.

-- It’s damn near impossible to define what a creative project is.
+- It’s nearly impossible to define what a creative project is.
 Therefore, the mandate of having a name for your project and publicly documenting the results at the end of the day is pretty important.
 These two criteria tend to encourage the type of work that gets people away from slavishly completing to-do lists and into crafting something interesting and conceptually coherent that’s worthy of sharing with others. (if you don’t care about any of that, check out the excellent but less immersive Thing-a-Day instead).

 - Full participation is doing a project every day for four days.
 This should be strongly encouraged but naturally there’s no way to enforce it.
 Some people who fully intend to do all four find that life can thwart their plans.
 Other people are highly desirable participants even if they only show up for a single day.
 Flexibility is part of the creative spirit.
 On the other hand so is total commitment.
 Strive for plenty of both.